 - Bringing a claim for breach of contract

 - Obtaining an injunction to preserve the status quo

 - Enforcing your right to inspect the books and records

-If you are a minority shareholder and you face shareholder oppression, you should learn more about your rights and remedies, which still exist, even after the Court's decision in Ritchie.
+If you are a minority shareholder and you face shareholder oppression or another type of shareholder dispute, you should learn more about your rights and remedies, which still exist, even after the Court's decision in Ritchie.
 For a confidential consultation, call our Houston business lawyers at (713) 909-7323.